gpeterson78/gpeterson78.github.io/gcp2.md

 #### **IT System Engineer Lead**
 **Infinite Campus | Blaine, MN | 2020 - 2023**
-Led the modernization of the company’s infrastructure through the adoption of **hyperconverged platforms** and **Kubernetes**, significantly improving scalability and reducing overall operating costs.
+Led the modernization of the company's infrastructure through the adoption of **hyperconverged platforms** and **Kubernetes**, significantly improving scalability and reducing overall operating costs.

 - Designed and deployed the company’s first **Kubernetes cluster**, facilitating better orchestration and scalability of enterprise applications.
 - Led the recovery of a **Hadoop cluster** after a critical failure, recovering **30 million customer files** and spearheading the migration to a more efficient **S3 platform**.